BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 When an element is encrypted, its ciphertext remains in the envelope, and the transformation can be reversed using the symmetric key used to perform the encryption.
 The encrypted envelope declares the digest of its plaintext content using HMAC authentication.
 More sophisticated cryptographic constructs such as encryption to a set of public keys are readily supported.

 When an element is elided, only its digest remains in the envelope as a placeholder, and the transformation can only be reversed by subsitution with the envelope having the same root digest.
+Elision has several use cases:

-Elision can be used as a form of redaction, where the holder of a document reveals part of it while deliberately withholding other parts; or as a form of referencing, where the digest is used as the unique identifier of a digital object that can be found outside the envelope; or as a form of compression, where many identical sub-elements of an envelope (except one) are elided.
+* As a form of redaction, where the holder of a document reveals part of it while deliberately withholding other parts;
+* As a form of referencing, where the digest is used as the unique identifier of a digital object that can be found outside the envelope;
+* As a form of compression, where many identical sub-elements of an envelope (except one) are elided.

 These digest tree-preserving transformations allow the holder of an envelope-based document to selectively reveal parts of it to third parties without invalidating its signatures.
-It is also possible to produce proofs that one envelope (or even just the root digest of an envelope) contains another envelope by revealing only a minimum spanning set of digests.
+It is also possible to produce proofs that one envelope (or even just the root digest of an envelope) necessarily contains another envelope by revealing only a minimum spanning set of digests.

 ## Terminology